ricebear-org/ricebear-org.github.io/ts.md

 All perks received are optional to use.

-For Tier 1, the following perks will be given, at a rate of 5 USD per 2 months:
+For Tier 1, the following perks will be given, at a rate of 2.50-4.99 USD per 2 months:

 - Exclusive cosmetic server icon (group) for Supporters.

 - The prestige of giving back to the server.

-For Tier 2, the following perks will be given, at a rate of 5 USD or a Discord boost every month:
+For Tier 2, the following perks will be given, for 5.00-9.99 USD or a Discord boost per month:

 - Custom SFW picture avatar of your choice, after approval from a Ring 0 user like fuyubear.
 This can be changed/deleted at any time during the active Supporter period.